minnielxy/FIN580-Project/README.md

 # FIN580-Project
-Longterm volatility predictions using S&amp;P 500 and macroeconomic indicators
+The goal of this project is to compare the performances of multiple machine learning models on the longterm volatility predictions using S&amp;P 500 and macroeconomic indicators.

-The jupyter notebook is attached.
+The code can be found in the jupyter notebook.
+A detailed pdf report with background and results are also attached.